January 25, 2023

 PRO TIP:

 Test that the potato is done by gently pressing a fork into it.
 If the fork goes into the potato easily, the potato is done.
-If you feel resistance in the center of the potato, go ahead and cook for 5 minutes longer.

 STEP SIX: The cooking time will vary slightly depending on the size of your potatoes, the air fryer model, and the number of potatoes in the air fryer basket.

-These air fryer baked potatoes are best served with all of your favorite toppings.
 Try sour cream, cheddar cheese, bacon bits, and green onions to take this delicious side dish to the next level.
-Enjoy the potatoes along with oven baked chicken and simple sauteed vegetables.

 Air fryer recipes cook things in a fraction of the time an oven takes.
 Check out our air fryer fried chicken and air fryer pizzas for two great choices.